-Focus on the entities that appear in specific documents

-If you just want to QC the entities that appear on your privileged documents, follow these steps:

-- 1. Change the Open to Associations setting on your Privilege Designation field to Yes. - 2.
+- Focus on the entities that appear in specific documents Imagine that you just want to QC the entities that appear on your privileged documents.
+This can be done by following the steps below: - 1.
+Adjust the Open to Associations setting on your Privilege Designation field to Yes. - 2.
 Navigate to the Entities tab and add a search condition on the Entity Participant field. - 3.
 Select Entity Participant::Privilege Designation for your search condition. - 4.
 Select the Is Set operator or select the designations you want to focus on. - 5.
 Run the search and view the entities that are participating in privileged communications.